mautrix/docs/bridges/general/initial-config.md

 to help with finding the important ones that must be changed when setting up a bridge, as well as highlight some options that are usually useful.

-For information about fields not mentioned here, refer to the comments in the config itself.
-The config is designed to be self-documenting and the bridge will also keep it up to date by rewriting the config on every startup by default.
+This page is not intended to have precise documentation of the config, just general pointers on which fields to check.
+You must also read the comments in the config itself.
+It's designed to be self-documenting and the bridge will keep it up to date by rewriting the config on every startup by default.

 If you disable the config rewriting, you can also find the example configs here: